Domaine des Capriers - IGP Côtes de Thongue Les Larmes d'Ema rouge 2020

 About the estate:

-Marion Kergines and her brother Mathieu Vergnes, self-taught but from a family of winegrowers, took over the reins of this family estate (30 hectares) in 2001.
+Marion Kergines and her brother Mathieu Vergnes, who are self-taught but come from a family of winemakers, took over the reins of this family-owned estate (30 hectares) in 2001.
 In 2003, they built a new winery and began marketing their wines.